Rename Wall Types

 The problem

 The problem with this method is two-fold.
-Firstly it requires that a schedule be maintained to keep track of the various codes used and ensure no duplication.
+Firstly, a schedule must be maintained to keep track of the various codes used and ensure no duplication.
 This schedule is sometimes referred to as a ‘technical reference sheet’ or ‘T-Sheet’.
 Secondly, it becomes difficult to remember what each code means without repeatedly jumping back and forth between the drawing and the schedule/specification.

-Parametric Monkey has developed the ‘Rename Wall Types‘ tool available as part of our Dynamo Package Development service to help address this problem.
-The graph can be run within Dynamo Player and will rename wall types based on the wall build-up.
-Depending on your naming convention, there are two possible options.
+To solve this problem, Parametric Monkey has developed a custom Dynamo graph available as part of our Dynamo Package Development service.
+The graph will rename wall types based on the wall build-up.
+Depending on your naming convention, there are several possible configurations.

 Wall Type Assembly